-- Variable water usage charges: Variable costs for water you use both inside and outside your home each month.
-These charges are based on the cost of local and imported water, and other costs of providing service that vary based on usage. - Service charges: Fixed costs to recover the fixed expenses of operating and maintaining IRWD's infrastructure.
+- Variable water usage charges: Variable costs for the amount of water you use both inside and outside your home each month.
+These charges are based on the cost of local and imported water, and other costs of providing service that vary based on usage.
+Some customers may also incur a pumping surcharge to cover additional pumping costs to serve their properties. - Service charges: Fixed costs to recover the fixed expenses of operating and maintaining IRWD's infrastructure.
 There are separate service charges for water and sewer service.
 These monthly fixed costs fluctuate depending on the number of days in a billing cycle.